 “A lot of them think that because they succeeded in one area, they are an expert in every other area of life.
 And they always have strong opinions about everything,” they shared, calling it a “Ph.D.
 Syndrome.”

-Another said although they see the same, they don’t understand it.
+Another said, although they see the same, they don’t understand it.

 “One of the main benefits from my education was to teach me how much I don’t know.
-It’s baffling to me that people get confidence to speak on things they don’t know anything about just because they’re “educated,” they replied.
+It’s baffling to me that people get the confidence to speak on things they don’t know anything about just because they’re “educated,” they replied.

 Engineer Doesn’t Know How Bank Tubes Work